 Sharon Howell writes and talks

-Sharon Howell is the Head of Indian Springs School, and is interested in what it means to become and to be an educated person.
+Sharon Howell is interested in what it means to become and to be an educated person.
 She thinks about what value independent school education, and particularly private boarding school education, might have in the world—since by nature it is accessible only to a few.

-Sharon has a Ph.D. in English and American Literature and Language from Harvard University, and a B.A. in English from Connecticut College.
+Sharon has a Ph.D. in English and American Literature and Language from Harvard University, an M.A. in English from Villanova University, and a B.A. in English and Poetry from Connecticut College.